vmware/container-service-extension/docs/TEMPLATE_MANAGEMENT.md

     compute_policy: "Photon Template Policy"
 ```
 Service providers select the name of the compute policy per their choice, and
-CSE creates that compute policy in vCD, if it's not already present.
+CSE creates that compute policy in VCD, if it's not already present.
 During CSE
 server startup, the template rule "Photon Template Rule" is processed and the
 defined Kubernetes template is tagged with the compute policy.
 At this point,
 the Kubernetes template is restricted from further use, until tenant